High-Dimensional Time-Varying Coefficient Estimation in Diffusion Models: Introduction

 The rest of paper is organized as follows.
 Section \ref{SEC-2} introduces the model set-up.
 Section \ref{SEC-3} proposes the TED estimation procedure and establishes its asymptotic properties.
 In Section \ref{SEC-4}, we conduct a simulation study to check the finite sample performance of the TED estimation procedure, and in Section \ref{SEC-5}, we apply the TED to the high-frequency financial data.
-The conclusion is presented in Section \ref{SEC-6}, and we collect all of the proofs in the supplementary materials.
+The conclusion is presented in Section \ref{SEC-6}, and we collect all of the proofs and supplementary materials in Appendix.